MustafaDemiroglu/MustafaDemiroglu/README.md

 - 🌱 I’m currently learning **Java.**

-- 👯 I’m looking to collaborate on **ay project that can be useful for me.**
+- 👯 I’m looking to collaborate on **any project that can be useful for me.**

 - 🤝 I’m looking for help with **learning more and more.**